readthedocs/readthedocs.org/docs/user/explanation/dedicated-platform.rst

 🚢️️ :ref:`workflows`
     A dedicated CI/CD platform publishes your documentation automatically and versions it so you can focus on applying your own workflow and keep the documentation aligned with your product.
-    Support for multiple versions and many different types of projects and workflows.

 ..
 The following sections are about using a dedicated platform as a first-choice in order to free up space for other tasks.
 ..
 These paragraphs can benefit from being shortened and organized, but they are intended as the summary of the introduction.